UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 --> Tool --> Global Annotator --> Total.

-Print and discuss results from the logic analyser.
+Print and discuss your results adding comments on the printed waveforms from the logic analyser.

-Get the component T_FF model and translate to VHDL the top circuit (Circuit_Sync2.vhd) to be able to start a new multiple-file plan C2 project.
+Get the component T_FF model and translate to VHDL the top circuit (Circuit_F.vhd) to be able to start a new multiple-file plan C2 project.

 Synthesise the project and print the RTL view.
 Be aware that the "number of registers" in the project's summary spreadsheet must be "4".

-Prepare and use a VHDL testbench to demonstrate that the timing diagram looks like that obtained in Proteus or in the paper analysis above.
+Prepare and use a VHDL testbench to demonstrate that the circuit's timing diagram looks like that obtained in the two previous methods.

 Optional: Design exercise